housepower/clickhouse_sinker/README.md

 * Parse messages concurrently (by config `concurrentParsers`).
 * Loop write (when some node crashes, it will retry write the data to the other healthy node)
 * Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.
+* At least once message guarantee, [more info](https://github.com/housepower/clickhouse_sinker/issues/76) about it.

 ## Install && Run